-I provide SEO results for small businesses in the UK.
+I am an SEO consultant (London), I provide SEO results for small businesses in the UK.
 Gain keyword insights that will help you better understand your client’s needs.

 Find out how SEO technology, intelligence, content system integrations deliver online and offline data solutions together for much deeper business understandings.

 A breakdown of local & small business SEO points I can help you with

 Off-Site SEO: Build relevant niche specific back-links that help improve your sites online reputation, authority and rankings.

 On-Page SEO: Optimising Meta data, titles, keywords distribution and density, modifying page headings, alt tags, and producing copy focused on relevancy for your target audience.

 Optimising and improving your websites look and feel, with responsive website layouts that render in any browser or operating system.